-- Some of the game's graphical assets were made by the team - All of the game's graphical assets were made by the team.
+- At least four of the game's graphical assets were made by the team - At least ten of the game's graphical assets were made by the team.

-Graphical assets include everything from character sprites to menu buttons.
-"Some" means you need at least three or four unique assets made by you or someone on your team.
-Editing an asset made by someone else does not count, but, for example, making a texture for someone else's model will count toward this achievement.
-Note that for the upper tier you would need to make the model and the texture.
+Graphical assets include everything from character sprites to foliage models, particle effects to skybox/backgrounds, and even UI elements such as buttons.
+Editing an asset made by someone else does not count, but, for example, making a texture for someone else's model will count toward this achievement (but not the other person's model).
+Remember, any assets not created by your team must be cited!